Aplastic anemia: Causes

 Short-lived aplastic anemia can also be a result of parvovirus infection.
 In humans, the P antigen (also known as globoside), one of many cellular receptors that contribute to a person's blood type, is the cellular receptor for parvovirus B19, which causes erythema infectiosum (fifth disease) in children.
 Because it infects red blood cells as a result of the affinity for the P antigen, parvovirus causes complete cessation of red blood cell production.
 In most cases, this goes unnoticed, as red blood cells live on average 120 days, and the drop in production does not significantly affect the total number of circulating cells.
 However, in people with conditions where the cells die early (such as sickle cell disease), parvovirus infection can lead to severe anemia.

 More frequently, parvovirus B19 is associated with aplastic crisis, which involves only red blood cells (despite the name).
 Aplastic anemia involves all cell lines.

 Other viruses that have been linked to the development of aplastic anemia include hepatitis, Epstein-Barr, cytomegalovirus, and HIV.

 In some animals, aplastic anemia may have other causes.
 For example, in the ferret (Mustela putorius furo), it is caused by estrogen toxicity, because female ferrets are induced ovulators, so mating is required to bring the female out of heat.
 Intact females, if not mated, will remain in heat, and after some time the high levels of estrogen will cause the bone marrow to stop producing red blood cells.

 Diagnosis

-Aplastic anemia must be differentiated from pure red cell aplasia.
-In aplastic anemia, the patient has pancytopenia (i.e., anemia, leukopenia and thrombocytopenia) resulting in a decrease of all formed elements.
-In contrast, pure red cell aplasia is characterized by a reduction in red blood cells only.
-The diagnosis can only be confirmed with a bone marrow examination, which results in a dry tap during aspiration.

-Before this procedure is undertaken, a patient will generally have had other blood tests to find diagnostic clues, including a complete blood count, renal function and electrolytes, liver enzymes, thyroid function tests, vitamin B_{12} and folic acid levels.
+Aplastic anemia must be differentiated from other diseases that cause cytopenia.
+In aplastic anemia, the patient has pancytopenia (i.e., anemia, leukopenia and thrombocytopenia) resulting in a decrease of all formed elements of the blood.
+This can be confirmed with a bone marrow examination, through aspiration and biopsy.
+Before this procedure is undertaken, a patient will generally have had other blood tests to find diagnostic clues.
+These typically include a complete blood count, reticulocyte count, blood film examination, fetal hemoglobin percentage, DEB test, renal function and electrolytes, liver enzymes, thyroid function tests, vitamin B_{12} and folic acid levels and testing for the presence of PNH clones.

 Tests that may aid in determining an etiology for aplastic anemia include: